agenteo/agenteo.github.com/source/_posts/2015-06-29-rails-vs-lotus.md

 end
 {% endhighlight %}

 Controller action instance variables will not be handed to the view template unless [exposed](http://lotusrb.org/guides/actions/exposures/)--the `params` and `errors` variables are exposed by default.
-In the example above `@games` won't be available to the view unless you add `expose :games`.
+In the example above `@games` wouldn't be available to the view without the `expose :games`.

 ## Domain logic and persistence layer

-Lotus is ORM agnostic but it provides [lotus models](http://lotusrb.org/guides/models/overview/) a structured persistence framework with [entities](http://lotusrb.org/guides/models/entities/) and [repositories](http://lotusrb.org/guides/models/repositories/) ideal in more complex domains where using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) would be unsuitable--but Lotus won't get in your way if that's what you want.
+Lotus is ORM agnostic but it provides [lotus models](http://lotusrb.org/guides/models/overview/) a structured persistence framework with [entities](http://lotusrb.org/guides/models/entities/) and [repositories](http://lotusrb.org/guides/models/repositories/) ideal in more complex domains where using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) would be unsuitable--but Lotus won't get in your way if that's what you need.
 Just remember the "When to use" paragraph in Patterns of Enterprise Application Architecture:

 >> Active Record is a good choice for domain logic that isn't too complex, such as creates, reads, updates, and deletes.
 Derivations and validations based on a single record work well in this structure.